Statements of case are documents which contain the alleged factual basis on which the claimant or defendant relies to make or defend a legal claim.

 - Words used in Statements of Case

-Legal proceedings start with Particulars of Claim.
+So legal claims start with the Particulars of Claim.

 Particulars of Claim